jdormuth/political_ml/README.md

 # political_ml
-Using machine learning to discerning political information from Twitter data.
+Using machine learning to discern political information from Twitter data.